devbyP/devbyP/README.md

 <!-- this README.md is appear on github profile -->

-### Here what I'm Working On. :pen::pencil::computer:
+### Here what I'm interested in. :pen::pencil::computer:

+- Golang
+- Typescript